4D, $\mathcal{N}=1$ Matter Gravitino Genomics: Adinkranization of the Multiplets

 Finite values of the gadget $\mathcal{G} (\text{dWvH},\text{\nmSG})$ exist for both $n= -1$ and $n=-1/3$ and a finite value for the gadget $\mathcal{G} (\text{OS},\text{\nmSG})$ exists for $n=-1$.

-As these results along with Fig.~\ref{f:Plots} indicate, the gadget values between these multiplets can be greater than the normalization of five.
-This likely is from the non-adinkraic nature of the representations.
+As these results along with Figure~\ref{f:Plots} indicate, the gadget values between these multiplets can be greater than the normalization of five.
+This is likely from the non-adinkraic nature of the representations.